iamgrid/sublight-patrol/README.md

 # Sublight Patrol

-A side-scrolling space shooter browser game built with JavaScript and WebGL (using PixiJS)
+An open source and noncommercial side-scrolling space shooter browser game built with JavaScript and WebGL (using PixiJS)

 ## Live version
 Sublight Patrol is live at https://iamgrid.co.uk/sublight-patrol/ .